Sammaye/yii2-mailchimp/README.md

 Yii2 MailChimp extension.

-This is the most dirt simple extension you could ever imaigne, literally this is how you use it:
+This is the most dirt simple extension you could ever imagine, literally this is how you use it:

     $mc = new sammaye\mailchimp\Mailchimp(['apikey' => 'lalala']);
     $mc->lists->getList();